sermant-io/Sermant-website/docs/en/document/developer-guide/README.md

 ### Declare the Methods That Need to Be Enhanced

-After you specify the class that you want to enhance, you need to specify the method in that class that you want to enhance and define the enhancement logic for that method, the above steps require the following logic to be added to the getInterceptDeclarers(ClassLoader classLoader) method in the com.huaweicloud.sermant.template.TemplateDeclarer class：
+After you specify the class that you want to enhance, you need to specify the method in that class that you want to enhance and define the enhancement logic for that method, the above steps require the following logic to be added to the `getInterceptDeclarers(ClassLoader classLoader)` method in the `io.sermant.template.TemplateDeclarer` class：

-1. Define [Method matcher](bytecode-enhancement.md#Method-Matcher) `MethodMatcher.nameEquals("main")`，the matcher matches the `main` method of `com.huaweicloud.template.Application` class by method name.
+1. Define [Method matcher](bytecode-enhancement.md#Method-Matcher) `MethodMatcher.nameEquals("main")`，the matcher matches the `main` method of `io.demo.template.Application` class by method name.
 2. Define an [interceptor](bytecode-enhancement.md#Interceptor) for the 'main' method, add `System.out.println("Good morning!")` to the `before` method , and add `System.out.println("Good morning!")` logic to the `after` method, `before` and `after` method will take effect before and after the `main` method is executed.

 ```java